 My name is Mal.
+I get stuck in phases so there.

 You want weird tv episodes that you’ve never seen before?
 It’s probably been on Buffy the Vampire Slayer.
 You want a musical episode?
 Buffy.
 An episode with no talking at all?
 Buffy.
 A good laugh about a demon-hunting dummy?
 Buffy.
 What about one where hyena ghosts posses high school students and then go eat their principle?
 Guess who.
 Just go watch Buffy you piece of shit.